emcfarlane/starlarkgroup/README.md

 Go errgroup.Group for starlark.
 Allows a starlark thread to spawn go routines.
 Each go routine can be optionally pooled and rate limited.
+Arguments to go are frozen.
+Wait returns a tuple of sorted values in order of calling.

 ```python
 def square(x):